Last Updated on

 As with the rest of the United States, Medicare Advantage plans in Mississippi are required by the government to offer at least the same medical and hospital benefits as Original Medicare, Part A and Part B (except hospice care which is still covered under Part A).
 In addition, many Medicare Advantage plans in Mississippi offer extra benefits, like routine vision, hearing, dental, or prescription drug coverage.

 To enroll in a Medicare Advantage plan, you must be enrolled in or be eligible to enroll in Original Medicare, Part A and Part B. The best time to enroll in Original Medicare is during your Initial Enrollment Period, which begins three months before you turn 65, includes your birthday month, and ends three months after that month.
-If you do not enroll in Medicare during your Initial Enrollment Period it may result in a late-enrollment penalty.
-You may also enroll in Medicare during the annual General Enrollment Period, which runs from January 1 to March 31, but you may still have to pay the late-enrollment penalty for as long as you remain enrolled in Medicare if you did not enroll during your Initial Enrollment Period.
+If you do not enroll in Medicare during your Initial Enrollment Period (IEP) it may result in a late-enrollment penalty.

-If you decide to switch from one Medicare Advantage plan to another, you can make the change during the Annual Election Period, which runs from October 15 to December 7 in Mississippi and the rest of the United States.
+If you decide to sign up for Medicare Advantage after your IEP, or you’d like to switch from one Medicare Advantage plan to another, you can make the change during the Fall Open Enrollment Period, which runs from October 15 to December 7 in Mississippi and the rest of the United States.
 Your new coverage then goes into effect on January 1 of the following year.
 You may also be allowed to change Medicare Advantage plans in Mississippi during Special Election Periods for qualifying events, like moving to a new address where your Medicare Advantage plan is not available, losing your current group health coverage, or experiencing changes in your current plan that affect your health benefits.
 Special Election Periods vary, depending on your circumstances or certain changes in your Medicare Advantage plan.

 There are various types of Medicare Advantage plans in Mississippi.
 Here’s a quick look at the main types of plans that may be available where you live: